2013 Czech political corruption scandal: Overview

 Nečas, under pressure from opposition parties and politicians, repeated his refusal to resign.
 He issued an apology for the actions of Jana Nagyová and denied that he was aware of it.
 He also announced her retirement from the office. ČSSD, the major opposition party, announced its intention to invoke a vote of no confidence on 18 June 2013.

 On 15 June, the District Court in Ostrava decided to take into custody Nagyová, Páleník, Tluchoř, Fuksa, Jan Pohůnek, former employee of the Military Intelligence Service, Marek Šnajdr, former Deputy, and Roman Boček, former employee of the Ministry of Agriculture.
 Lubomír Poul was not charged and Milan Kovanda was released.

 On 16 June 2013, Petr Nečas announced that he would resign on Monday, 17 June 2013.
 "I am fully aware of how the ups and downs of my personal life currently burden the political scene and ODS ...
 I want to emphasize that I'm aware of my political responsibility and I draw the consequences from that", he said.

 On 16 July 2013, the Supreme Court of the Czech Republic in Brno decided in favour of three former members of the Chamber of Deputies of the Czech Republic, Ivan Fuksa, Marek Šnajdr and Petr Tluchoř, on the grounds of their parliamentary immunity at the time of their involvement in the case.
 The three named persons were released from prison.
 Jana Nagyová and the other suspects were released from custody on 19 July 2013.
 According to the court, the danger of influencing witnesses has passed, as key witnesses have already been interrogated.

 According to the Czech news websites, Nečas married Nagyová on 21 September 2013.

 In February 2014, Nečas was charged with bribery.

 Progress in further years

 The case of the misuse of the Military Intelligence Service was tried by the District Court of Prague 1 starting in November 2014.
-During the trial Petr Necas himself admitted he requested monitoring of his wife Radka Necasova in 2012 due to security risks connected with his role as PM.
+During the trial Petr Nečas himself admitted he requested monitoring of his wife Radka Necasova in 2012 due to security risks connected with his role as PM.

 On 29 May 2015 the court acquitted all persons charged (including Jana Nagyová and military intelligence officers) of those particular charges while saying the monitoring of later PM's spouse was not considered to be illegal wrongdoing.

 The public prosecutor refused the outcome and appealed immediately after the court's statement.
 The appellate court (the Regional Court of Prague) reviewed the trial in April 2016 and annulled it because the District Court had overlooked some evidence.
 Another trial was held but on 17 June 2016, all charged persons were acquitted of their charges once again.